Mannath45085/Covid-Bot/README.md

 # Covid-Bot
 ## Future Ready Talent Project by Mannath Shaik
 This website is developed using HTML, CSS.
 Microsoft Azure is used to deploy the website.
+It is hard to find the particular question and answer through Frequently Asked Questions(FAQ) section.
+To solve this problem, I have implemented a Chatbot related to Covid in my project.
 In this website I implement a Chatbot related to Covid in my project which is innovative and attractive way to search for question and get their answer.

 In this project I have used QnA maker, Azure bot service(web app bot) and Static Web App services of Microsoft Azure.

 ## Project Title:

 Covid Bot using Microsoft Azure